Fitch downgrades US credit rating, citing mounting debt and political divisions

 The rating was cut Tuesday one notch to AA+ from AAA, the highest possible rating.
 The new rating is still well into investment grade.

-At the same time, the size of the U.S. economy and historic stability of the U.S. government has kept its borrowing costs low, even after the Standard & Poor's downgrade.
+At the same time, the huge size of the U.S. economy and historic stability of the federal government has kept its borrowing costs low.
+Global investors often flock to U.S. Treasury securities during periods of economic turmoil, lowering the interest rate paid by the U.S. government.

+Fitch had warned May 24 that it could remove the government's triple-A rating as Congress again struggled to raise the borrowing limit.
+A deal was reached nearly a week later that suspended the limit and cut about $1.5 trillion from the government deficit over the next decade.

 Fitch cited the worsening political divisions around spending and tax policy as a key reason for its decision.
 It said U.S. governance has declined relative to other highly rated countries and it noted “repeated debt limit standoffs and last-minute resolutions.”